The Top Reasons to

 New Hotels Opening in 2017

-The AKA University City will fill the top floors of the new FMC Tower at Cira South, currently under construction at 30th and Walnut.
+The AKA University City, now open, fills the top floors of the new FMC Tower at Cira South at 30th and Walnut.
 (Rendering by BLT Architects)

 A handful of new hotels will open in 2017, giving visitors even more options for staying in Philly.
-Find skyline views at SLS Lux Philadelphia and AKA's new University City location, dual downtown hotel options (sharing an outdoor pool) at the new W and Element hotels, a brand-new option for staying near the Pennsylvania Convention Center and a top-notch location for parents visiting students in University City.
+Find skyline views at AKA's new University City location, a top-notch location for parents visiting students in University City at The Study, boutique hotels at Wm.
+Mulherin's Sons and Lokal and more.

 New Restaurants Opening in 2017